pixelstarfish/afi/README.md

 **Unit Testing**

 Example unit testing provided.
+Solution is fully testable on every level.
 Further testing can be added.

 **3rd Party Libraries used**